OncoRNALab/TruncalFlow/README.md

 ## **Running Instructions**

-TruncalFlow can be run either locally or on an HPC system with PBS job scheduler support.
+TruncalFlow can be run either locally on a Linux-based system or on an HPC system with PBS job scheduler support.

 - `--executor local` (default): runs QuantumClone directly through the container without PBS.
 - `--executor pbs`: submits one clustering job per sample through `qsub`.